Death of the First Roosevelt Island Tram

 Take a ride with me in the final days of the first Roosevelt Island Tram…

 In the decade since, the universe discovered the Tram.
-Safer, reliable service draws tourists, but the intimacy of a ride home with neighbors was lost.
+Safer, reliable service draws tourists, but we lost the intimacy of a ride home with neighbors.

 After 33 years, the original Tram cabins went out of service as did the gears and cables they relied on.
 But what became of them?

 RIOC preserved the historic relics.

 But although RIOC invests millions in the permanently unusable Smallpox Hospital, the old cabins collect dust.
 And neglect in a cage behind the Motorgate atrium.